mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-6.PNG)

-Within the **Purchases** module, you'll see the list of purchase orders that are on your queue for review and approval.
+Within the **Purchases** module, you'll also see purchase orders ready for your review and approval.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-7.PNG)